uw-midsun/telemetry_msxiv/README.md

 # telemetry_xiv
 This is the telemetry system for msxiv.
 This project logs data from our vehicle when it is running and stores it.
-Currently, the project gets CAN Messages/GPS data and uploads it to the cloud.
+Currently, the project gets CAN Messages/GPS data and writes it to a CSV, FRED, and uploads it to AWS DynamoDB.

 To install requirements run:
 ```bash